vdhamer/Photo-Club-Hub/.github/README.md

 architecture pattern.

 The use of a SwiftUI-based MVVM architecture implies that the model data is stored in structs rather than in classes.
-Any changes to the data in these structs automatically trigger the required updates to the SwiftUI's `Views`.
+It also implies that any changes to the model data automatically triggers the required updates to the SwiftUI's `Views` and that the `Model` and `View` layers are connected by a `ViewModel` layer.
-The `Model` and `View` layers are connected by a `ViewModel` layer.

 Each of the three layers has its own source code directory:
 - [Model](https://github.com/vdhamer/PhotoClubWaalre/tree/main/Fotogroep%20Waalre/Model) contains the data model in various versions
 - [View](https://github.com/vdhamer/PhotoClubWaalre/tree/main/Fotogroep%20Waalre/View) contains only SwiftUI views
-- [ViewModel](https://github.com/vdhamer/PhotoClubWaalre/tree/main/Fotogroep%20Waalre/ViewModel) contains among others the code to fetch new data
+- [ViewModel](https://github.com/vdhamer/PhotoClubWaalre/tree/main/Fotogroep%20Waalre/ViewModel) includes the code that populates and updates the model

 ### Role of the Database